pyiron/ironflow/README.md

 You'll see the node body change color when it's performing this update.
 Some nodes have input (or output) ports that are of the execution rather than data type.
 These can be triggered by a signal from another node's exec-type output port, or by manually clicking the button associated with that port right there in the node widget.

+In addition to the workflows screen, ironflow also incorporates the browser from [`pyiron_gui`](https://github.com/pyiron/pyiron_gui), as well as a log tab that allows you to turn the underlying ryven logger on/off and choose whether stdout gets routed to ironflow or its original context.

 ### Adding custom nodes